CWood-sdf/spaceport.nvim/README.md

     -- the possible values are: "pin", "today", "yesterday", "pastWeek", "pastMonth", and "later" lastViewTime = "later",

-    -- The maximum number of files to show in the recents section (0 means show all of them) maxRecentFiles = 0,
+    -- The maximum number of directories to show in the recents section (0 means show all of them) maxRecentFiles = 0,

     -- The sections to show on the screen (see `Customization` for more info)